asgard-born/ServiceLocatorAsync/README.md

 # Asynchronous Service Locator
-Register your service by type value to the Service Locator dictionary.
+Register your service by type value to the Service Locator dictionary.<br />
 It will trigger an event that service was added.
-This event subscribers for callback.
+This event subscribers for callback.<br />
-You can't register the same service twice.
+You can't register the same service twice.<br />
-Asynchronously obtaining the service by type from dictionary.
+Asynchronously obtaining the service by type from dictionary.<br />
-You can sets a subscription to the event like a promise of adding a new service or stop the flow before it's received.
+You can sets a subscription to the event like a promise of adding a new service or stop the flow before it's received.<br />

 0. First of all we need to register service like this.
 Locator is static.
 I dont like an idea to make it singleton.
 ```csharp